 WINHELLER is acting as a legal advisor to the German branch of the Dutch crypto currency exchange LiteBit in the BaFin licencing proceedings for both proprietary trading and the crypto custody business.
 Learn more

-seek advice to comply with the respective laws.
-We help you examining, if you require a license and prepare you as good as possible to obtain one, by elaborating on points such as:
+We help you examining if your buisness requires a license and prepare you as good as possible to obtain one, by elaborating on points such as:

 - What kind of financial service(s) will you offer?
 Do you already plan to implement additional services in the forseeable future?
 Where could potential conflicts arise?